Astronomy and technology

 Most probably the slower performance of Q04 and Q05 is due to the many unions of the subtables, clearly visible in the cold runs.

-Concluding remarks and lookout
+Concluding remarks and outlook

 The LSST baseline queries run "smoothly" on a single MonetDB database server node, where the three largest tables were partitioned into hundreds of (sub)tables.
 The current query run times are presented as a baseline result.
 In the near future we will enhance the experiments by distributing the data over multiple nodes and by increasing the database size, so that comparisons with the LSST Large Scale Tests become fairer.